Protests and uprisings in Tibet since 1950: 2008 protests and uprisings

 Sporadic and isolated outbursts by Tibetans against the Chinese continued especially during the unrest between September 1987 until March 1989 in the Tibetan areas of the PRC.
 But it wasn't until 2008 that a large-scale and coordinated uprising erupted coinciding with international protests accompanying the Olympics torch relay that would end in Beijing where the 2008 Summer Olympics were held.

 During the annual observance of both the 1959 Tibetan Uprising Day and the escape of the 14th Dalai Lama to India, monks from two different monasteries began marches into Lhasa on 10 March.
 Peaceful street protests and demonstrations grew, and were met by excessive force from Chinese police and military units on 14 March.
 Crowd control, shootings, beatings and arrests escalated the tensions, eventually setting off clashes between thousands of Tibetans in the Ramoche section of Lhasa and Chinese security forces.
 The clashes spread to include arson.
 Reports indicate more than 1200 Chinese shops, offices, and residences were burned, and fire was set to nearly 100 cars, including police vehicles.
 Monks were arrested at monasteries, and the number of Tibetans killed varies between 140 and 219 deaths.
 Other Tibetans were arrested, and Amnesty International reports 1000 Tibetans remained "unaccounted for" by June.
-The paramilitary People's Armed Police were sent in and 50-100 Tibetans were killed.
+The paramilitary People's Armed Police were sent in and 50–100 Tibetans were killed.
 The international community condemned the suppression of the protests, which spread through the Tibetan plateau.
 Other reports on the clashes estimate among Han settlers, 22 were dead and 325 injured.
 Damage was estimated at $40 million USD.
 In the Gansu Province, another demonstration by 400 monks was met with Chinese security forces, igniting a clash by more than 5000 Tibetans who again burned down the establishments of local Han and Hui settlers before the forces arrived.

 The Tibetan chairman of the TAR government Jampa Phuntsok, who was in Beijing at the time, told the foreign press that security personnel in Lhasa had shown great restraint and did not use lethal force.
 However, it was the chairman of the Chinese Communist Party who was dispatched to Tibet to deal with the situation and the Tibetan officials remained in other provinces.
 Eventually 90 locations erupted in protests.
 Their common slogans and Tibetan flags indicated desires for independence or autonomy.
+China’s stranglehold on Tibet and its brutal suppression of separatist activity has continued in the decades following the unsuccessful uprising.